diejuse/chroot_Maemo-leste_on_Android/README.md

 # Onboard virual keyboard.
 ## Install usable onboard virtual keyboard, usable for landscape and portrait orientation.
 Copy and paste in any terminal you use in Maemo Leste:

     -     mkdir ~/diejuse_scripts ; wget -P ~/diejuse_scripts https://raw.githubusercontent.com/diejuse/chroot_Maemo-leste_on_Android/main/install_diejuse_onboard.sh ; sh ~/diejuse_scripts/install_diejuse_onboard.sh

 Run this command every time you want to use onboard virtual keyboard in your current screen orientation.
 You will have to run the command every time you change orientation.

     -     ~/diejuse_scripts/orientation+onboard.sh

 If you want a fast way to execute this script from Hildon home:
-    - Install "Desktop Command Execution Widget" app.
+    - Install "Desktop Command Execution Widget" app (sudo apt install desktop-cmd-exec)
-    -     sudo apt install desktop-cmd-exec
     - "Add cmd" button:
    &nbsp;&nbsp;&nbsp;-> Title -> "Orientation:"
    &nbsp;&nbsp;&nbsp;-> Command: ~/diejuse_scripts/orientation+onboard.sh